mavenlink/brainstem-js/README.md

   .fail(/* handle error */);
 ```

 Brainstem also supports requesting deeply nested associations.
 Under the hood, Brainstem makes recursive requests for each layer of associations.
-There are three ways to make this kind of request, using JSON Objects, Backbone Collections or BrainstemParams.
+There are three ways to make this kind of request, using JSON-like Objects, Backbone Collections or BrainstemParams.
 Using Backbone Collections or BrainstemParams enables expressing additional options for the nested includes / associations.

-##### JSON Object Example
+##### JSON-like Object Example

 ```javascript
 Post = require('./models/post');